LogtalkDotOrg/logtalk3/manuals/sources/libraries/redis.rst

    | ?- logtalk_load(redis(tester)).

-The tests assume a local Redis server running on the default port.
+The tests assume a localhost Redis server running on the default port (6379) if the ``REDIS_HOST`` and ``REDIS_PORT`` environment variables are not defined.
 If the server is not detected, the tests are skipped.

 The unit tests were originally written by Sean Charles for his GNU Prolog Redis client library: